 Every business is different, every situation is different.
-We've compiled a list of the most common questions we hear, with either a brief answer or a link to a blog post, article, or product that can help answer that question.
+We’ve compiled a list of the most common questions we hear, with either a brief answer or a link to an article or product that can answer the question.

 Finally, don’t forget to sign up for our free newsletter.

 We recommend calculating the correct markup for your business and applying it to your estimated job costs.
 That will give you a fixed price you can quote your potential client and give them the security of knowing what the job will cost.
 (An exception can be made for handyman jobs under $2,500, where you can use an hourly rate and a markup on materials.)